usnistgov/scapval/scapval/src/main/distro/README.txt

 Example Usage:
 --------------
+The -scapversion parameter is optional.
+SCAPVal will auto-detect the SCAP version from the content if not specified.

+For a Source Data Stream running in Windows (version auto-detected):
+    "scapval.bat -file source_data_stream_collection_sample.xml"

-For a 1.4 Source Data Stream running in Windows:
+For a Source Data Stream running in macOS (version auto-detected):
+    "./scapval.sh -file source_data_stream_collection_sample.xml"

+For a Result Data Stream running in macOS (version auto-detected):
+    "./scapval.sh -resultfile arf-result.xml"

+The -scapversion parameter can still be specified explicitly if desired:
     "scapval.bat -scapversion 1.4 -file source_data_stream_collection_sample.xml"

-For a 1.3 Source Data Stream running in Windows:
-    "scapval.bat -scapversion 1.3 -file source_data_stream_collection_sample.xml"

-For a 1.4 Result Data Stream running in macOS:
-    "./scapval.sh -scapversion 1.4 -resultfile arf-result.xml"

-For a 1.3 Result Data Stream running in macOS:
     "./scapval.sh -scapversion 1.3 -resultfile arf-result.xml"

-For a 1.2 Source Data Stream with resolution of remote resources and verbose output running in Linux:
+For a Source Data Stream with resolution of remote resources and verbose output running in Linux:
-     "./scapval.sh -scapversion 1.2 -file datastream-12.xml -online -debug"
+     "./scapval.sh -file datastream.xml -online -debug"

 Results for the above are provided in validation-report.html and validation-result.xml